 15. The festival will liaise with the filmmaker regarding screening formats after final decisions have been taken

 16. Selected finalists will be individually notified and a list will be on the website and social media platforms We regret we cannot provide individual feedback on your submission.

-Films must demonstrate a commitment to inclusion and meet the criteria in at least two of the following three areas:
+Films must demonstrate a commitment to inclusion and meet the criteria in the following areas:

 B) creative leadership.

 A) On-screen representation, themes and narratives: if your film has a lead character/s or at least two secondary character/s in the underrepresented group list OR has a storyline or subject matter about an underrepresented character/s or group it qualifies for consideration for the festival.

 B) Behind the Camera Representation: If at least one member of your film’s key creative team – writer, director, producer, cinematographer, editor - is on the underrepresented group list OR two or more crew member it qualifies for consideration for the festival.

 The festival seeks to address underrepresentation in the following areas:

 Please note this is not a definitive list and we would welcome queries about films that address under-representation in areas not mentioned here.

 The festival does not issue waivers, please do not email the festival asking for waivers.
 Thank you.